 Tips

-- If you have a good trusted metal nonstick cake pan you don't need to add parchment paper.
-Just make sure to grease it well with oil or butter at the bottom and sides of the pan.
+- With a reliable metal nonstick cake pan, skip parchment paper.
+Ensure thorough greasing with oil or butter on the bottom and sides of the pan.

 - Measure your ingredients correctly (scoop and level method) or use kitchen scale for more precise measurements.

-- Oven and oven temperatures vary, check the cake with a toothpick towards the last 20 min of baking.
+- Oven temperatures vary, check the cake with a toothpick towards the last 20 min of baking.

 - Mix-ins - chopped nuts, dried berries, or frozen berries (toss these in almond meal first before adding to the cake) will add freshness and flavor.